kristinemlarson/gnssrefl/docs/use_cases/use_smm3.md

 ### Steps for Longer Analysis:

 Use **make_json_input** to set your analysis inputs.
-Instead of the defaults, set the special height and elevation angles, allfreq to True, peak to noise ratio to 3.5, and minimum amplitude to 15:
+Instead of the defaults, set the special height and elevation angles, peak to noise ratio to 3.5, and minimum amplitude to 15.

+Setting the azimuth region is a little more complicated.
+I have been told that the "quiet" region for scientific measurements spans 70 to 270 degrees.
+The code requires that your azimuth region be no longer than 100 degrees.
+So what you want to do is input three regions that are smaller than that, i.e. 70 120 120 180 180 270.

+I used to encourage people to use the allfreq selection when they have a multi-GNSS receiver.
+This can be complicated.

+- for sites taller than 6 meters, DO NOT USE frequency 208
+- if you don't have Beidou data, there is no reason to set allfreq to true

+For this site, I would suggest this frequency list: 1 20 5 101 102 201 205 206 207

-<code>make_json_input smm3 72.573 -38.470  3252.453 -peak2noise 3.5 -allfreq True  -ampl 15 -e1 5 -e2 15 -h1 8 -h2 20</code>
+<code>make_json_input smm3 72.573 -38.470  3252.453 -peak2noise 3.5 -frlist 1 20 5 101 102 201 205 206 207 -ampl 15 -e1 5 -e2 15 -h1 8 -h2 20 -azlist 70 120 120 180 180 270</code>

-The azimuth mask had to be hand-edited.
-These azimuths are the "quiet" areas for making scientific measurements at Summit Camp.
 To keep the reflection zones quite large - I only opted to only use data from 5-15 degree elevation angles.
 This will make the amplitudes of the peaks in the periodogram larger.
 I also removed the Galileo signals from the json since they are not in the RINEX files I am using.
 [Sample json](smm3.json)